psf/the-invisibles/content/english/about/_index.md

 The American Dream and the Untold Story of the Black Women Who Helped Win the Space Race**", by Margot Lee Shetterly.
 We find the stories and challenges depicted in the book to be relatable to the Python community.

+### About the name "Podcats"

+Podcats is one of Mariatta's [#TypoOfTheDay](https://mariatta.ca/posts/typo_of_the_day/).
+The Podcats sticker was designed by [Mukta](https://www.fiverr.com/mbarts17), commissioned by Mariatta.

+While developing this website, Mariatta used the podcats sticker as a placeholder image.
+However, the rest of the team really likes it too, so we all decided to use the podcats as our logo and team name.